MaxiCom/foundry/docs/index.rst

 Same Entities used in these Docs
 --------------------------------

-For the remainder of the documentation, the following sample entities will be used:
+For the reminder of the documentation, the following sample entities will be used:

 .. code-block:: php